Exove/local-docker/README.md

           NEXT_UP=`dirname $CURRENTLY_CHECKED`
           #If we reached the user's home folder stop.
           if [ "$CURRENTLY_CHECKED" = "$HOME" ]; then
-            echo "ld.sh not found in this or any of the parent folders.
-Traversed up the tree until reached home folder ($HOME)." return 1
+            echo "ld.sh not found in this or any of the parent directories.
+Traversed up the tree until reached home directory ($HOME)." return 1
           elif [ "${#NEXT_UP}" -eq "1"  ]; then
             echo "ld.sh not found in this or any of the parent folders.
 Traversed up the tree until reached the filesystem root."